Holi - the festival of colours (and numbers!): Topical Maths

 - Easter/Lent Maths activities

-And for more topical problem solving tasks based on Holi and other calendar-based events for the Spring Term don't forget to download your free topical problem solving resource.
+And for more topical problem solving tasks based linked to calendar-based events for the Summer Term don't forget to download your free topical problem solving resource.